Laika Animation Movies List

 Coraline is about an 11-year-old girl who, while exploring her new home, discovers a secret door that offers her an alternate world that closely resembles her own but, in some ways, is better.

 Her discovery was all fun and games until the family in her parallel universe wanted her to stay with them forever.
-Coraline must gather all her wits for her to be able to return, as boring as they may be, to her own family.
+Coraline must gather all her wits to be able to return to her own family, as boring as they may be.

 PARANORMAN (2012)